 There are a number of articles and book chapters that are devoted to the study of pointwise multiplication in function spaces, e.g. \cite{jZ77,37}.
 Unfortunately most references study the question in the general setting of Triebel-Lizorkin spaces and use technical tools from Littlewood-Paley theory and theory of Besov spaces to prove the results.
-A main feature of this article is that the key results are proved without any direct reference to Littlewood-Paley theory and Besov spaces which makes it accessible to a wider range of readers.
+A main feature of this article is that the key results are proved without any direct reference to Littlewood-Paley theory and Besov spaces, which makes it accessible to a wider range of readers.
 In particular, we give alternative proofs for a number of results first stated in \cite{jZ77} for Sobolev spaces with nonnegative exponents.
-Also we extend those results to Sobolev spaces with negative exponents.
+Additionally, we extend those results to Sobolev spaces with negative exponents.
 We clearly distinguish between the case of Sobolev spaces defined on the entire space $\reals^n$ and the case where Sobolev spaces are defined on a bounded domain.
 Lastly, we remark that one of the main tools we use throughout the paper, namely interpolation theory, is a fascinating topic itself; we only briefly summarize some of the main ideas and results we need in the paper in Section~\ref{subsec:importantproperties}.
-Much more complete expositions can be found in~\cite{36}.
+Much more complete expositions can be found, for example, in~\cite{36}.

-{\bf\em Outline of the Paper.} An extended outline of the remainder of the paper is as follows.
-In Section \ref{app:spacesbasicdef} we will review some of the basic well-known definitions and facts about Sobolev spaces.
-In Section \ref{subsec:importantproperties} we will go over some of the basic well-known facts about interpolation theory and several important properties of Sobolev spaces.
+{\bf\em Outline of the Paper.} A brief outline of the remainder of the paper is as follows.
+In Section \ref{app:spacesbasicdef} we review some of the basic well-known definitions and facts about Sobolev spaces.
+In Section \ref{subsec:importantproperties} summarize some basic facts about interpolation theory and several key properties of Sobolev spaces.
 In Section \ref{subsec:maintheorems} we review a counter-example for generalized Holder-type inequalities in Sobolev-Slobodeckij spaces.
 In sections \ref{sec:bessel}, \ref{sec:integers}, \ref{sec:positives}, and \ref{sec:negatives} we state and prove the main theorems.